Rarst/release-belt/README.md

 # Release Belt — Composer repo for ZIPs

 Release Belt is a prototype Composer repository, which serves to quickly integrate third party non–Composer releases into Composer workflow.
-Once Release Belt is installed and the zip files with version number are uploaded Release Belt does the rest.
+Once Release Belt is installed and you upload your zip files with their respected version number, Release Belt does the rest.

 Given the following folder tree: